Enterprise Unified Communications in 2020: The Complete Guide

 8. Budget for in-person meetings

 It does not have to be a fancy retreat, but occasional in person meetings provide valuable connections and create trust, not to mention they can be a lot of fun too!
-Virtual water coolers are important for virtual team collaboration, but nothing strengthens relationships like face-to-face meetings.
+Enterprise unified communication tools can support important virtual water coolers that are important for virtual team collaboration, but nothing strengthens relationships like face-to-face meetings.

 Effective virtual team collaboration takes work regardless of whether you are in the same room or spread across time zones.
 At CounterPath, we understand that communication remains the heart of every business, and have solutions for businesses of all sizes: